maxtangli/uniSearch/README.md

 A practice aiming at a library to simplify Unity UI filter/sorter/pager workflow.

 ## TODO
+- [x] A draft version of readme.
 - [ ] Improve readability.
 The summary page should be brief, and should be eaily understand by readers.
 - [ ] Add a tutorial video.

-## User Story: a novice unity programmer's workday.
+## User Story: a novice unity programmer's one day.

-Suppose you are an novice Unity Programmer in a poker game project, and you are asked to made a scene of poker galary like picture below:
+As a novice Unity Programmer in a poker game project, you are asked to made a poker galary scene like this:

 ![Requirements](https://github.com/maxtangli/uniSearch/blob/master/screenshot/image2.jpg)

+In this weel designed project, you find these things helps:
+- Card class
+- UICardImage prefab
+- NGUI UIGrid class
+- Unity Editor Hotkeys

-Since the project is well organized and designed, you soon find two things can be reused here: Card class and UICardImage prefab.
-With the help of NGUI UIGrid and Unity Editor Hotkeys, You get things like picture below in 1 minute, with the cost of about 20 key/mouse operations and 0 lines of code.
+You get things below in 1 minute, with the cost of about 20 key/mouse operations and 0 lines of code.

 ![1 Minute Result](https://github.com/maxtangli/uniSearch/blob/master/screenshot/image1.jpg)

-Here comes the question: In such a well designed project, what would be the time cost to reach the requirement from this 1 minute result?
+Here comes the question: In a well designed project, what would be the cost to fullfil the requirement from this 1 minute result?

-UniSearch try to reach that goal in 4 minutes, with the cost of 2 customer-written classes and 1 pj-reused prefab.
+UniSearch try to reach the goal in 4 minutes, with the cost of 2 customer-written classes and 1 pj-reusable prefab.

+1 UISearcher prefab: A pj-reusable prefab with UISearcher MonoBehaviour script attached, which provides SearcherData under user interaction.

-1 DataProvider Class: A CardDataProvider class, wihch provide search results for given search conditions.
+1 DataProvider Class: A CardDataProvider class, wihch provide DataProviderResult for given SearcherData.

 ```C#
 public class CardDataProvider : IDataProvider<Card> {